Luis-Martinez1/Luis-Martinez1/README.md

 ### Hi there 👋
 ### My name is Luis
-I'm Currently a student at Codeup
+I'm Currently a student at Codeup.

-🔭 I’m currently working on Stats
+🔭 I’m currently working on Classification, Storytelling, Regression, Clustering, and Time Series Analysis.

-🌱 I’m currently learning Data Science
+🌱 I’m currently learning Data Science.

-:computer: I have previously worked with SQL and Python Libraries such as Numpy, Pandas, Matplotlib, and Seborn.
+:computer: I have previously worked with SQL, Python Libraries (Numpy, Pandas, Matplotlib, and Seborn), Tableau, and Statistics (Descriptive and Inferential).

 <!--
 **Luis-Martinez1/Luis-Martinez1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.